Leonweyandt/Master-thesis-Classification-of-weekly-cycling-flow-patterns-2024-/README.md

    - load the data, remove counting stations which was not grouped and general settings like the plot colors
    - analyze the relation of the cluster grouos with different spatial parameters and plot the results:
       - cluster group ~ RegioStaRGem5
-      - cluster group ~ distance to schools
+      - cluster group ~ distance to closest secondary school
-      - cluster group ~ distance to schools in urban area
+      - cluster group ~ distance to closest river
-      - cluster group ~ distance to river
+      - cluster group ~ type of way
       - cluster group ~ population density in surrounding 1 km raster cell
-      - cluster group ~ track type normal and in percentage
-      - cluster group ~ distance urban area
+      - cluster group ~ distance to urban area
-      - cluster group ~ net category of bicycle track
+      - cluster group ~ net category of bicycle way